Center For Experimental Education in Economics

 All project logistics and fieldwork start and end at the CEEE offices in Xi’an.
 On any given day, CEEE staff may be engaged in sorting books and toys destined for parenting centers, meeting with local government officials, hosting international visitors, preparing project outreach materials, or presenting research results to an academic audience.
 Fieldwork takes research staff and students into rural villages across China to conduct surveys, meet with local partners, and interview project participants.

-The remaining six weeks of the fellowship will be based out of the CEEE office in Xi’an.
+The remaining seven weeks of the fellowship will be based out of the CEEE office in Xi’an.
 The fellow will provide project and field support to CEEE faculty and research staff on an as-needed basis, and will also be expected to provide general research support by conducting literature reviews, translating key project documents into English, providing website assistance, and drafting project reports.

 Eligibility and Skills Required: